Rokiis1/roadmap/frameworks/fastapi/2_level/2_level_fastapi.md

 We start by looking at how FastAPI validates values coming from the URL.

-## Validation with Path, Query and Pydantic
+## Validation incoming data with Path, Query, Body and Pydantic

 In **Python FastAPI Level 1**, values coming from the URL were accepted as raw text and validated manually inside the route logic.
 In this level, validation is moved to the framework layer.